 In this page

-- The total road length in Wales in 2020-21 was approximately 35,020 km, an increase of 0.4% on the previous financial year (2019-20).
+The total road length in Wales in 2021-22 was approximately 35,100 km, an increase of 0.3% on the previous financial year (2020-21).
 Total road lengths in Wales change relatively little from year to year.
 Some of the annual increase is due to an improvement in the quality of the data rather than an actual increase

 Impact of COVID-19

-This release has been scaled back from our usual publication as some surveys that feeds into the report were not conducted (e.g. local authority managed roads ‘road conditions survey’ by Data Cymru, SCANNER survey).
+As a result of the coronavirus (COVID-19) pandemic, this release was scaled back as some surveys that feed into the report were not conducted (e.g. Local authority managed roads ‘road conditions survey’ by Data Cymru, SCANNER survey).
 We have continued with the scaled back version for the latest release as this information is not currently available.

 Newport has the longest stretch of motorway (26 km), which accounts for 19.2% of the total motorway in Wales.